yomnaE1/Patolli/README.md

    - g++ -o patolli main.o Board.o Player.o Referee.o
 4. To run the code use the following command:
    - ./patolli
+5. To stop the code, type "CTRL + C"

 # Project Design